stefanuddenberg/Princetonpy-Jupyter-Workshop/notebooks/jupyter_tutorial.md

     - `X` cuts selected cells
     - `C` copies the cells
     - `V` pastes the cells
-    - `Y` turns the cell into code
+    - `Y` turns the cell into a code cell
-    - `M` turns the cell into Markdown
+    - `M` turns the cell into a markdown cell
-- `CTRL+SHIFT+F` brings up the command palette, with all available commands
+- Jupyter notebook only: `CTRL+SHIFT+P` brings up the command palette, with all available commands

 <div class="alert alert-block alert-info">
 You can also view and edit such shortcuts from the "Help" menu at the top of the screen in the notebook view, or with the art palette icon at the left of the screen in the lab view.